 Here’s how it works: Hover over the “Design” button atop the home page, and PicMonkey shows you six blank canvas size options.

 Click Custom to create any size your heart desires.

 After you choose canvas size you’re taken to the Basic Edits tab, in the Editor, to begin your creative masterpiece.
 In the Canvas Color tool, use the color picker to choose a background color.
 If you have a specific hex color you like, click the hex code (ffffff), type in a new code and hit “Enter” on your keyboard to apply.
 Or select Transparent canvas if you’ll be creating a logo or an image to layer over another image when you’re finished editing it.

-Now that you’ve chosen the background color, go to the Overlays tab, the butterfly icon, to choose from a large assortment of overlays.
+Now that you’ve chosen the background color, go to the Graphics tab, the butterfly icon, to choose from a large assortment of graphics.
 You can layer your own photos or graphics using the Your own button at the top of the menu.

 And of course you can add text in the Text tab.

 Textures, effects, and frames will be applied to the canvas only.
 If you want to apply these over the entire image, first click the Merge icon in the top toolbar to merge text and graphics together onto the canvas.